smcclab/smc-course/_assessments/04-lens-performance.md

 We'll make a video & audio recording of the performances for archival purposes and also to put on the YouTube channel.

-{:.info}
+{:.info-box}
 You will perform a concert with the members of your group.
-Each group member must present their own work and be prepared to participate in at least two other pieces.
-By default we expeect everybody in the group to be in everybody else's pieces.
+Each group member must present their own work and be prepared to participate in everybody else's piece.

 ### Performance materials